gourav-gagan/high-5/README.md

-# To-Do List Project
+# High5

-A social media platform where users can share there stories.
+A social media platform where users can share there stories and knowledge.

+Developed using javascript, nodejs, express, mongodb.

 ## Things I Did